-The District Court's straw-man argument (Slip Op. at 27) that allowing infertile opposite-sex marriages violates Equal Protection is unavailing.
+4 The straw-man argument (Slip Op.
+33-34) that allowing infertile oppositesex marriages violates Equal Protection is unavailing.
 First, unlike strict scrutiny, rational-basis review does not require narrowly tailoring marriage to legitimate purposes (e.g., procreation or childrearing).
 To the contrary, rational-basis review "compel[s] [courts] to accept a legislature's generalizations even when there is an imperfect fit between means and ends," and the classification "is not made with mathematical nicety or ... in practice ... results in some inequality," however "illogical ... and unscientific" it may seem to the reviewing court.
 Heller, 509 U.S. at 321 (internal quotations and citation omitted); Massachusetts Bd. of Retirement v.
-Murgia, 427 U.S. 307, 316 (1976).
+Murgia, 427 U.S. 307, 316 (1976); Bruning, 455 F.3d at 867.
 Second, some couples marry with the intent not to have children or with the mistaken belief they are infertile, yet later do have children.
 Third, by reinforcing the optimal family unit, husband-wife marriage at least reinforces marriage's procreation and childrearing function even when particular marriages are childless.

-rational-basis test, government action need only "further[] a legitimate state interest," which requires only "a plausible policy reason for the classification."
-Id.
-Moreover, courts give economic and social legislation a presumption of rationality, and "the Equal Protection Clause is offended only if the statute's classification rests on grounds wholly irrelevant to the achievement of the State's objective."
+and "the Equal Protection Clause is offended only if the statute's classification rests on grounds wholly irrelevant to the achievement of the State's objective."
 Kadrmas, 487 U.S. at 462-63 (interior quotations omitted).
-Texas's Marriage Laws easily meet this test.
+Arkansas' Marriage Laws easily meet this test.

-With respect to husband-wife marriage, it suffices, for example, that Texas "rationally may have ... considered [it] to be true" that marriage has benefits for responsible procreation and childrearing.
-Nordlinger, 505 U.S. at 11-12; Adar v.
+With respect to husband-wife marriage, it suffices, for example, that Arkansas "rationally may have ... considered [it] to be true" that marriage has benefits for responsible procreation and childrearing.
+Nordlinger, 505 U.S. at 11-12; Bruning, 455 F.3d at 867-68 (accepting husband-wife marriage's responsibleprocreation justification as rational); Adar v.
 Smith, 639 F.3d 146, 162 (5th Cir.
 2011) (en banc); Lofton, 358 F.3d at 818-20.
-Numerous courts and social scientists have recognized the rationality of states' limiting marriage to opposite-sex couples.
+Numerous other courts and social scientists have recognized the rationality of states' limiting marriage to oppositesex couples.
 See, e.g., Hernandez v.
 Robles, 7 N.Y.3d 338, 359, 855 N.E.2d 1, 7 (N.Y.
 2006) ("Legislature could rationally believe that it is better, other things being equal, for children to grow up with both a mother and a father"); Wendy D. Manning & Kathleen A. Lamb, Adolescent Well Being in Cohabiting, Married, and Single-Parent Families, 65 J. MARRIAGE & FAM.
 876, 890 (2003) ("Adolescents in married, two-biological-parent families generally fare better ...
 The advantage of marriage appears to exist primarily when the child is the biological offspring of both parents.").
-So, while Texas has no obligation to submit evidence, evidence supports Texas's position.
+So, while Arkansas has no obligation to submit evidence, evidence supports Arkansas' position.

-With no credible data, the District Court claims that opposite-sex marriage will continue, unaffected, by the wholesale changes ordered by the opinion below.
-Slip Op. at 28.
-If Texas wants more children raised in husband-wife families, Texas's police power gives her the right to privilege that relationship over all others.
+With no credible data, Plaintiffs claim that opposite-sex marriage will continue, unaffected, by the wholesale changes ordered by the opinion below.
+If Arkansas wants more children raised in husband-wife families, Arkansas' police power gives her the right to privilege that relationship over all others.
 Maynard v.
 Hill, 125 U.S. 190, 205 (1888).
-Insofar as Plaintiffs seek to privilege same-sex marriages via the Equal Protection Clause, they necessarily concede that marriage is a valuable benefit that Texas bestows on couples eligible to marry:
+Insofar as Plaintiffs seek to privilege same-sex marriages via the Equal Protection Clause, they necessarily concede that marriage is a valuable benefit that Arkansas bestows on couples eligible to marry: